chaos-mesh/website/docs/user_guides/offline_installation.md

 wget https://github.com/chaos-mesh/chaos-mesh/archive/master.zip
 ```

-### Copy image and repo archive files

-Copy the file `./image-chaos-mesh`, `./image-chaos-daemon`, `./image-chaos-dashboard` and `{CHAOS_MESH_VERSION}.zip` into the offline environment.
+4. Copy the ./image-chaos-mesh`, `./image-chaos-daemon`, `./image-chaos-dashboard` and `{CHAOS_MESH_VERSION}.zip` into the offline environment.

 ## Install Chaos Mesh

-Now you already have the image and repo archive files in the offline environment, you can use them to install Chaos Mesh.
+Now that you already have the image and repo archive files in the offline environment, start installing Chaos Mesh.

 Specify the version you are going to install in the offline environment:
 ```bash